The Adventures of Pete & Pete: Music

 The show featured music by such artists as Luscious Jackson, Nice, Drop Nineteens, Racecar, Chug, Poi Dog Pondering, Syd Straw, and The Apples in Stereo.
 The music of Stephin Merritt can also be heard throughout the series, including songs from his projects The Magnetic Fields, The 6ths, and The Gothic Archies.
 On the DVD commentaries, the director and the creators revealed that they tried to use a song by the Pixies, but could not afford the rights.

 Polaris, a side project of Mark Mulcahy's Miracle Legion, served as the show's "house band", providing the theme song and many other tunes heard throughout the series and even appearing in "Hard Day's Pete" as a local four-piece playing out of a garage.
-Some of the Polaris' music from the show was released as a CD, Music from The Adventures of Pete & Pete, including the theme song "Hey Sandy".
+Some of Polaris's music from the show was released as a CD, Music from The Adventures of Pete & Pete, including the theme song "Hey Sandy".

-Polaris' music for the show was released on vinyl on Record Store Day 2015.
+Polaris's music for the show was released on vinyl on Record Store Day 2015.
 The album tracks are: